marcoshsq/PY4E/01_Python_Crash_Course/02_Control_Structures/Lesson_08_For_(making Python_sweat_with_Loops).md

 ### Python for loops:

+Have you noticed that the programs we've written so far don't run continuously?
+And to repeat a command 20 times we need to do it manually 20 times?
+This can be a problem when we want to write a program that runs continuously or that repeats x commands N times.
+To solve this problem we can use loops of repetition.

+A loop is a structure that repeats a block of code multiple times while a condition is true.
+Just like with the if statement, a loop has a block of code, this block will repeat N times given a condition that is recognized for this loop.
+In python we have two types of loops of repetition: the while and the for loop, let's start with the for.

 A for loop is called a looping structure with control variable.
 It is used when there is a defined amount of repetitions to execute.

 ![flowchart-for-loop 003-1024x576](https://user-images.githubusercontent.com/64812097/159174654-a27e3a2e-72d8-4e73-a1ae-1a95e9ce030f.jpeg)